Mountain Waters of the Czech… (trip)

 In your recreational time, you can hike or bike in the beautiful Jizera Mountains, or visit nearby castles, museums, botanical gardens, glass factories, cafes and restaurants.

 The Jizera Mountains region is situated in the humid temperate zone of the Northern Hemisphere.
-This area is on an upper plain at an elevation of 800 meters, with gentle slopes and almost complete (83%) forest coverage.
+This area is on an upper plain at an elevation of 800 meters, with gentle slopes and almost complete (83 percent) forest coverage.
 Although forest stands of common beech and silver fir still dominated the region at the beginning of the 18th century, Norway spruce became a prevailing species during the 19th century.
 In the second half of the last century, spruce forests came to comprise about 90% of the whole forest cover in the Jizera Mountains.

 The upper plain of the Jizera Mountains is popular for hiking.
 It is easy to reach the highest tops, which are Smrk (1,124 meters) and Jizera (1,122 meters).
 The gentle slopes are also convenient for cross-country skiing during the winter.
 At the end of the 19th century, the first touring club in Liberec initiated trail-blazing and lookout towers in this region.